leenaalsaif/Entertainment-System/README.md

 ## About "Entertainment System"
 In our project, we made a program called “Entertainment System” and what our program does is that it lets the user access the program, by entering your name, age and email.
 Then the program will display a collection of movies, TV shows, and books based on your age and you can choose whatever you want depending on your age.

+## Contributors
+This was the final project of CS102 course at Prince Sultan University, and was created by Leena Alsaif, Reema Alomran, and Saja Alsultan.